Robin McGraw on Embracing Differences

 And if she wakes him up while wrestling for the remote, she says, "He'll tell me he wasn't even sleeping and that he's still watching TV!"

 But Robin knows how to set boundaries and put her foot down.
-As the only woman in the house surrounded by three men, she's got all her boys trained with good manners.

 "I can't stand vulgar language," she says, "and you'd never find things like a burping contest going on under my roof."